 There are a range of indicators to help you identify potential money laundering activity, ranging from suspicious customer behaviour, international transactions, larger than normal transactions and suspicious transactions.

-The presence of a single indicator may not necessarily raise a suspicion but could warrant further monitoring and examination.
+The presence of a single indicator may not necessarily raise suspicion but could warrant further monitoring and examination.
 Multiple indicators are more likely to result in a suspicion being formed.

 1. Suspicious customer behaviour